adiazpar/star-view/README.md

 ## How to Switch to a remote branch if it isn't showing up in your local environment:
 Use the commands below:

+    git branch -a                          # Get the name of the remote branch you want to switch to

     git fetch
     git checkout {branchname}